 Keep your blood products temperature regulated with the Hanwell IceSpy Air Core

-With the release of the new Hanwell IceSpy Air Core transmitter, we wanted to let you know how the Air Core can improve the efficiency of your blood cold-chain process.
+With the release of the new Hanwell IceSpy Air Core transmitter, we wanted to let you know how the Air Core can improve the efficiency of your blood bank temperature monitoring processes as well as throughout the cold-chain.

 Blood storage facilities are regulated under strict compliance standards, with the safety of patients relying heavily on proper handling and storage of blood from the moment a donation is made, as well as ensuring that wastage is preventable.
 With Homerton University Hospital noting “blood is an excellent culture medium for bacterial growth, therefore it should be stored in approved refrigerators at 2-6°C where it has a shelf life of 35 days after donation” by implementing a reliable wireless monitoring system, you’ll be able to eliminate timely manual checks, receive SMS & email alarm notifications if and when a fridge door is left ajar or open in error, which will ultimately improve the overall efficiency of your blood cold-chain.